 According to J ø rgen Lian, an analyst at DNB markets, most shipowners have made real progress in the scrubber scheme since May and June this year.
 Since August, an order for 1500 sets of scrubbers to be installed by the end of 2020 has been added.
 This will also increase the number of scrubbers installed to 2522 by the end of 2020.

-According to the data of DNB, 78% of the washing towers will be installed on the three main ship types of dry bulk carrier, oil tanker and container ship, of which the dry bulk carrier is the most.
+According to DNB data, 78% of the washing towers will be installed on the three main ship types of dry bulk carrier, oil tanker and container ship, of which the dry bulk carrier is the most.

 Most of the scrubbers will be installed on ships already in operation.
 Of the 2522 sets of equipment installed by the end of 2020, 1880 are used for refitting and 642 for new shipbuilding.